Amaru333/Dacast-react/README.md

-# Dacast React Backoffice TODO LIST & Example
+# Dacast React Backoffice

 ## What is this
-This is a base project with basic examples for a React/Typescript frontend application
+This is a base project for the React Backoffice project

 ## How to install